3:30 – Breakout Session

 Keur Khaleyi is an African dance company for children and adults.
 They are committed and passionate about passing on the art of dance.
 They exist to strengthen and enhance awareness, understanding, preservation, education, appreciation, and enjoyment of traditional African performing arts dance, music, songs, and stories.

 Washington Samulnori is a Korean traditional percussion performing troupe, dedicated to performing and preserving “Samulnori”.
 The Korean words “sa” and “mul” mean “four things” and “nori” means “to play.”
 In the case of SamulNori, it refers to the four musicians playing four different types of percussive instruments: the changgo (hourglass-shaped drum), the buk (barrel drum), the jing (large gong), and the kkwaenggwari (small gong).

 Cissa Paz is a Brazilian singer-song writer.
 The diversity of her cultural experience merges with her fearless taste for new combinations, as she creates and rearranges songs that are melded with the rich traditions of Afro-Brazilian and Luso-African concepts.
 Cissa’s captivating stage presence and soulful voice bring music that is fresh, fun and rhythmic.

-Baltimore Development Corporation, Baltimore Hispanic Chamber of Commerce, Baltimore History & Culture, Baltimore-Rotterdam Sister City Committee, Connecting Cultures, Governor’s Office of Community Initiatives, Kanagawa Office in Maryland, Maryland-Anhui Sister State Committee, Maryland Department of Commerce, Maryland Economic Development Association, Rockville Economic Development, The City of Frederick, U.S. Export Assistance Center Baltimore
+Baltimore Development Corporation, Baltimore Hispanic Chamber of Commerce, Baltimore History & Culture, Baltimore Sister Cities Committee, Connecting Cultures, Governor’s Office of Community Initiatives, Kanagawa Office in Maryland, Maryland-Anhui Sister State Committee, Maryland Department of Commerce, Maryland Economic Development Association, Rockville Economic Development, The City of Frederick, U.S. Export Assistance Center Baltimore